 We tried pass through discretely, however the locals insisted that we not only sit and chat with them, but we absolutely should join in and eat!!
 Despite standing out like a sore-thumb; two Westerners dressed in shorts, t-shirts and walking boots in amongst a sea of beautiful silk dresses and saris, we couldn’t have felt more welcome.
 To read more about our amazing experience, check out our blog “Westerners (wearing cycling helmets) at a Muslim wedding”

 The majority of our time in Borneo was spent on the island of Mabul as the main reason we came here was to experience world-class diving both here and in Sipidan.
 We stayed at Scuba Junkie which we picked due to the amazing reviews on Trip Advisor – they didn’t just live up to their 5* reviews, they were exceeded and we just keep on returning to stay with them!
-SJ have accommodation for everyone from dorm beds to VIP rooms by the beach (that’s where we stayed on both occasions!).
+SJ have accommodation for everyone from dorm beds to VIP rooms by the beach, we have stayed in them all!

 Now that you know a lot more about Borneo and what it has to offer, will you consider a visit and have your own adventures?
 Let us know in the comments below what attracts you to Borneo.